Are Private Schools In Washington Making Life Difficult For Kellyanne Conway’s Children?

 Kellyanne Conway is allegedly struggling to find private schools for her children in Washington because of her association to president-elect Trump.

 The former campaign manager for the 70-year-old politician is reportedly worried that the establishment elites in the nation’s capital will sabotage her efforts to get private schools for her children.
-The 49-year-old allegedly revealed her fears to parents at the Elisabeth Morrow School in Englewood, New Jersey Thursday where her twins, Claudia and George were performing at a concert.
+The 49-year-old allegedly revealed her fears to parents at the Elisabeth Morrow School in Englewood, New Jersey Thursday where her twins, Claudia and George, were performing in a concert.

-Conway who will be counselor to Donald Trump in the White House allegedly told friends that she had been finding it difficult to get private schools for her children.
-According to a source that spoke to the Daily Mail, parents at the concert were sucking up to the mother-of-four and congratulating her on her new position.
-The source revealed that she used the opportunity to ask everyone with school connections in Washington for help.
+Conway, who will be counselor to Donald Trump in the White House, allegedly told friends that she had been finding it difficult to get private schools for her children.
+According to a source that spoke to the Daily Mail, parents at the concert were socializing with the mother-of-four and congratulating her on her new position.
+The source revealed that she used the opportunity to ask friends with school connections in Washington for help.

-The news is that Conway is being punished by Washington’s elite because of her ties to the “blue-collar billionaire.”
+The news is that Conway is being punished by Washington’s elite because of her ties to the president-elect.
 However, the president and CEO of the Polling Company shut down the allegations that she was being given the brush-off by DC schools.
-The 49-year-old insisted that schools were not prejudiced against her and that she was surprised that Democrat Party supporters had even offered to help her.
+The 49-year-old insisted that schools were not prejudiced against her, and she was surprised that Democrat Party supporters had even offered to help her.

 There's always public school, .@KellyannePolls!DC private schools giving Kellyanne Conway the brush-off https://t.co/eWOJ3PO64c via @pagesix